 Cranium is the “Game for Your Whole Brain.”
 It was first designed and created by Whit Alexander and Richard Talt in 1998, but it was later developed and produced by game-manufacturing giant Hasbro.
 This board game includes a lot of physical and mental activities.

-The board game comes with 600 cards, four movers, the Cranium Clay, a timer, a die, and a notepad.
+The board game has 600 cards, four movers, the Cranium Clay, a timer, a die, and a notepad.
 It also includes an instruction guide for beginners.
 It is recommended for players 16 years old and above, but it may also be played with children as long as there is supervision.

 Cranium is also a good fit for the elderly since it requires physical and mental actions.
 It can help seniors exercise both their bodies and brains.